-The worldwide app economy is expected to create 21 trillion dollars.
-Thanks to the explosive growth of the industry.
+The worldwide app economy is expected to create 21 trillion dollars, thanks to the explosive growth of the industry.
 Since smartphones are dominating the market for mobile devices, apps are also driving all forms of communication.
 The need for app developers is therefore at an all-time high, and the application market has seen a gold rush of innovation.
-And that openly proclaims technological domination.
+This openly proclaims technological domination.
 However, since apps are now marketed, monitored, and improved in a rapid cycle, it is not enough to simply build an app and put it out in app stores.

 Many businesses employ online marketing to direct public attention to their app.
 Marketing campaigns can be an effective means of attracting new users to the app.
 For a developer, it’s critical to keep track of such campaigns and figure out what works best for marketing the app.
 As an app developer, you can use a variety of techniques to track which campaigns result in which installs.
 The majority of ad networks give APIs for tracking app install and launches via advertising.
 This tracking is enabled by a simple code snippet introduced to the program.
 It’s usually just a matter of creating an app key and copying a little piece of code for the platform in question.
 Third-party solutions are also available to track advertising from numerous sources.

-At the app starts, the SDK is added to the application code and initialized.
-Then, at each point in the program representing a significant event, a single line of code is added.
+As the app starts, the SDK is added to the application code and initialized.
+At each point in the program representing a significant event, a single line of code is added.
 On the provider’s dashboard, this information can subsequently be used in a variety of ways.
 A graph depicts the flow of data across the app.
 Tracking browsing and purchase events can reveal sales conversions.
 There are also additional tools that collect data at a finer level of accuracy.
 While high-level events can be monitored, data on the performance of mobile apps should also be acquired at a lower level.
-Performance data like screen load times, web call use and response times.
+It’s also important to monitor performance data like screen load times, web call use and response times.
 These are just some of the additional details developers should know about when reviewing their app.

 When combined with information on the user’s device, network, and location, this data can help isolate performance issues in a mobile app in the real world.
 This type of analysis can be used to detect a screen that underperforms on a specific version of iOS, a web call that needs to be improved, and other performance issues that cost a company consumers and cash.